tmramble/Homepage/README.md

 In this portfolio, you'll find a collection of my projects, relevant coursework, and other information that showcases my dedication to cybersecurity and continuous learning.
 I invite you to explore my work and see how I'm contributing to the ever-evolving field of IT.

+Here are some of the key highlights from my portfolio:

+- [Resume](link_to_project_1): An image of my resume
+- Certifications and Relevant Coursework

 <h2>:mag: Information Technology Projects:</h2>

 - <b>osTicket (Help Desk Ticketing System)</b>